-Individual psychotherapy is a treatment aimed at working the relational patterns and mentalizing deficiencies that affect the problems of the daily life that cause emotional suffering.
+Individual psychotherapy is a treatment aimed at working the relational patterns and mentalizing deficiencies that affect the problems of the daily life, cause emotional suffering and affect our mental health.
+It is also a process of personal growth and self-discovery.

-The frequency of the sessions is usually weekly, in some cases bi-monthly or mixed: starts weekly start and then is reduced.
+The frequency of the sessions is usually weekly, in some cases bi-weekly, bi-monthly or mixed: starts with a higher frequency of sessions that is later reduced.

-Couples therapy consists of a series of sessions during which the therapist meets with the couple together or separately.
-Couples therapy is focused on solving a central conflict of the couple that unables progress or causes suffering.
+Couples counseling or therapy consists of a series of sessions during which the therapist meets with the couple together or separately.
+Couples counseling is focused on solving a central conflict of the couple that impedes progress or causes suffering.

 The relationship, that is co-created by the members of the couple, is the focus of attention during the sessions, however, it is inevitable to also focus on the relational patterns of each partner separately to understand the dynamics of the relationship.